"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

 10. Relax the eye structures following the 30:30 rule.

-9. According to a World Health Organization report, blindness rates in developing countries like the Sub-Saharan Africa are eight times higher than in the developed world, largely due to inattention.
+9. According to a World Health Organization report, blindness rates in developing countries like Sub-Saharan Africa are eight times higher than in the developed world, largely due to inattention.
 The Elena Barraquer Foundation acts selflessly in this area for years.
-Explain us a little more.

-The Elena Barraquer Foundation organizes one week-long medical surgical expeditions to remote parts of the world to carry out cataract surgeries in order to restore sight.
+The Elena Barraquer Foundation organizes one-week-long medical surgical expeditions to remote parts of the world to carry out cataract surgeries to restore sight.
 In the vast majority of cases, a surgery lasting about 20 minutes can restore the vision.